VojtechBartos/react-native-dot-env/README.md

 [![npm version](https://img.shields.io/npm/v/react-native-dot-env.svg?style=flat-square)](https://www.npmjs.com/package/react-native-dot-env)
 [![npm downloads](https://img.shields.io/npm/dt/react-native-dot-env.svg?style=flat-square)](https://www.npmjs.com/package/react-native-dot-env)

 Package that loads environment variables from a `.env` file into `process.env`.
-Credentials are not included in the JavaScript bundle, instead credentials that are bundled in the native app are exposed to the Javascript bundle.
+Credentials are not included in the JavaScript bundle, instead credentials that are bundled in the native app are exposed to the Javascript.
 It's a much more secure way for you application to access credentials, especially when JavaScript bundles are being remotely downloaded.
 You can easily use `.env` file and let build process create platform specific configuration files.

 **NOTE: Android not supported yet, feel free to contribute :)**